vanillawc/wc-router/usage-guide.md

 - you'd have noticed we've used `r-a` tags to navigate here instead of `a` tags, these use the internal `history` api to navigate between pages, while `a` tags would also work, navigation via `r-a` tags should be smoother

-## routeChange vs routeLoad
+## routeChange vs routeChangeContentLoaded

+routeChange is called before the dom content is loaded, routeChangeContentLoaded is called after the dom content is loaded

+## routeChangeContentLoaded vs routeLoadContentLoaded

-wcrouter have 2 events `routeChange` (displayed above) and `routeLoad`, `routeChange` is called every time a route is loaded, `routeLoad` is only called the first time a page is loaded, meaning that if the user (without reloading the page or during navigation) goes to another page and comes back to the same page, `routeLoad` will not be called when he comes back, it'll only be called the first time he visits the page, `routeChange` will be called every time the user visits the page
+wcrouter 2 events `routeChangeContentLoaded` (displayed above) and `routeLoadContentLoaded`, `routeChangeContentLoaded` is called every time a route is loaded, `routeLoadContentLoaded` is only called the first time a page is loaded, meaning that if the user (without reloading the page or during navigation) goes to another page and comes back to the same page, `routeLoadContentLoaded` will not be called when he comes back, it'll only be called the first time he visits the page, `routeChangeContentLoaded` will be called every time the user visits the page